abarro/softwareupdate/_posts/2020-01-04-complete-your-sentences.md

 What about the next generations?
 Will they relly on automatically generated text until a point where they depend on it?

-Remember, when something performs a skill for you, you outsource it.
-When you outsource it, you eventually lose it.
+Remember, when something performs a skill for you, it means you've outsourced it.
+When you outsource it, you eventually lose the hability to do it.
 Most important: you become dependant.

 Is it hard to imagine a future where people are illiterate because they depend on artificial intelligence to communicate?